Run-Wild-Studio/Easy-API/docs/troubleshooting/index.md

 ### Logging

 Easy API logs events for nearly every action, including errors and status information.
 If you face issues or unexpected results, consult the Logs tab for insights.
+If any logs appear unclear or you are unable to find the problem, please feel free to contact us through our website.

 ### Debugging